hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 * boxplot (`geom_boxplot`, for, well, boxplots!)
 * [many others](https://ggplot2.tidyverse.org/reference/#section-geoms)

-When attempting to select the appropriate visualization for your data, it can be helpful to use [this website](https://www.data-to-viz.com).
+When attempting to select the appropriate visualization for your data, it can be helpful to use [the Data to Viz website](https://www.data-to-viz.com).
 It provides nice decision trees for visualization methods depending on your data along with examples and code for the examples.
 With two continuous numeric variables, we will choose to use `geom_point()`.
 Let's add a "geom" layer to our plot using the `+` operator.

 ```r
 # Initializing plot